bcgov/digital-journeys/.github/ISSUE_TEMPLATE/new-ticket--generic-.md

 Steps needed to achieve this feature.

 **Acceptance Criteria**
-The checklist the project manager uses to decide whether a story is done.
+The checklist the product owner uses to decide whether a story is done.
 Objective and discrete answers (such as a yes/no) that can be tested.